Air quality is an important public health issue. Pollutants in the air can cause diseases such as:

-The Vancouver Island Health Authority provides information and advice on evaluating and improving air quality.
+Island Health provides information and advice on evaluating and improving air quality.
 As well, we promote public awareness of air quality issues and support initiatives to evaluate and control air pollution.

 A successful air-quality program depends on health authorities, all levels of government, and community partners working together and sharing accountability.

 BC’s health authorities and the Ministry of Health have developed a Model Core Program Paper for Air Quality under the Core Public Health Functions Framework.
-VIHA is using this evidence-based paper to identify opportunities for improving air quality.
+Island Health is using this evidence-based paper to identify opportunities for improving air quality.

 Vehicles and Idling